mesaguy/docker/boot-x86_64/README.md

-# Bootable docker images
+# Bootable container images
 [![Build Status](https://api.travis-ci.org/mesaguy/docker.svg?branch=master)](https://travis-ci.org/mesaguy/docker)

 ## Purpose of images
-This is a collection of bootable docker images.
+This is a collection of bootable container images.
 These Docker images are intended for use when running tests against numerous Linux distributions.
 For instance, these images can be utilized by (Rspec)[http://rspec.info], (Serverspec)[https://serverspec.org/], and (Inspec)[https://www.inspec.io] tests.
 These Docker images should not be used to deploy applications or be used in any form of production capacity.

 # EOL (End Of Life) URLs